-GHMC election result 2020: Counting to begin at 8am today
+GHMC election result 2020: Counting begins, TRS eyes big win in Hyderabad

-Hyderabad, Dec 3: The counting of votes in the high-stakes Hyderabad civic poll would be taken up on Friday.
+Hyderabad, Dec 3: The counting of votes in the high-stakes Hyderabad civic poll has begun at 8 am.
 Though the run-up to the poll saw a high pitched campaign by the parties, the turnout of the voters on December 1 was an unimpressive 46.55 per cent (34.50 lakh) out of the total 74.67 lakh voters.

 Elaborate arrangements have been made for the counting process which would begin at 8 AM on Friday.